Credit Requirements Number of Semesters

 Honors recognition will be determined by using the cumulative GPA for each senior at the end of the first semester senior year.

-Students who choose to take more than 50% of their classes through LinK12 Lakeville Online will earn a diploma from Lakeville North or Lakeville South High School.
-The school from which the diploma is earned is predetermined when a student enters the LinK12 Lakeville Online program.
+Students who choose to take more than 50% of their classes through Link12 Lakeville will earn a diploma from Lakeville North or Lakeville South High School.
+The school from which the diploma is earned is predetermined when a student enters the Link12 Lakeville program.